Who are the Fort Belvoir Home Educators (FBHE)?

-Belvoir Home Educators is a not-for-profit group dedicated to the home education of our children.
-We are community and support for homeschooling families within the military.
-We give a place to belong, to organize activities and group learning and share ideas.
+Fort Belvoir Home Educators is a not-for-profit group dedicated to the home education of our children.
+We are a community and support homeschooling families within the military.
+We give a place to belong, organize activities, group learning, and share ideas.

-We have a few requirements: You must be a DoD card holder, you must currently live in the area, and you must be currently homeschooling a school-aged child.
-There is a $25 membership fee to join BHE.
+We have a few requirements: You must be a DoD cardholder, you must currently live in the area, and you must be currently homeschooling a school-aged child.
+There is a $35 membership fee to join FBHE.
 Join by clicking the request membership tab, once you complete the membership request.

 Is there a membership fee or commitment?

 There is an annual membership fee.
 Also, all members are asked to volunteer during the year.
 Our group is strongest when we have many volunteers.
 Have an idea that you think the group should offer- that's a great area to volunteer in.
 Payment can be made through PayPal.
-Cash or Checks can be given to BHE Treasure or BHE President at all BHE events and activities.
+Cash or Checks can be given to FBHE Treasure or FBHE President at all FBHE events and activities.

 What are Homeschool Support Groups?